 - Very high processing speed

 - devices such as optical readers, laser printers, CD-ROM/DVD-ROM drives, etc.

 Fourth Generation Disadvantages

-- Highly sophisticated technology is required for the manufacturer of microprocessor chips
+Highly sophisticated technology is required for the manufacture of microprocessor chips.

 Fifth Generation (In process)